Alex Bregman Player Props: Astros vs. Orioles

-Alex Bregman, with a slugging percentage of .200 in his past 10 games -- including one home run -- will be in action for the Houston Astros against the Baltimore Orioles, with Grayson Rodriguez on the mound, August 8 at 7:05 PM ET.
+Alex Bregman, with a slugging percentage of .250 in his past 10 games -- including one home run -- will be in action for the Houston Astros against the Baltimore Orioles, with Jack Flaherty on the mound, August 9 at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Yankees.
+He racked up two hits (going 2-for-5) in his last game against the Orioles.

 Alex Bregman Game Info & Props vs. the Orioles